mah-dvlpr/portfolio_web/README.md

 Then set the servers root directory to the absolute path of 'path/to/this/project/build/web/'.

-With Flutter, you can run either:
+With Flutter, you can run:
 ```
 flutter pub global activate dhttpd
 flutter pub global run dhttpd --path 'path/to/this/project/build/web/'